Preview

 Itemized budget

-All applicants who submit a Project Proposal will receive a notification of their application status on March 18.
+All applicants who submit a Project Proposal will receive a notification of their application status on September 9.
+Please confirm you or a representative of your climbing organization will be available for a grant finalist meeting between September 21 and 28 if invited.
 Due to the limited number of grants available, not all proposals will be selected for funding.
 We appreciate the time, thought, and effort that goes into each proposal.